 Results:

-- Discovered Location 2 (Coconut Creek) was underperforming due to higher rent and lower patient volume
+- Discovered their lowest-performing center was underperforming due to higher rent and lower patient volume

 - Renegotiated lease, saving $18K/year